WordPress/openverse/rfcs/20221006-frontend_event_tracking.md

 A previous version of this proposal suggested honoring the `navigator.doNotTrack` browser method, but upon inspection this was deprecated in 2018 and is no longer advised.

-This proposal will require the creation of a user settings page _or_ an analytics opt-out checkbox on the `/privacy` page.
+This proposal will require the creation of some new user interface elements to toggle analytics tracking:

+1. A small popup banner that shows up to users, which informs them that Openverse collects anonymized analytics information to make the service better.
+There are "dismiss" and "learn more" calls to action.
+"Learn more" directs users to:
+2. An analytics opt-out checkbox on the `/privacy` page.
+We also add information describing our analytics collection, and link to the relevant code in our GitHub repository.

 ### Events